1 Star2 Stars3 Stars4 Stars5 Stars (1 votes, average: 5.00 out of 5)

 Other Facts

-The name of the genus Fomitopsis means ‘similar to Fomes‘ aka Hoof Fungus, while the epithet (the 2nd part of the scientific name) refers to its strong preference of pines (Pinus spp.).
+The name of the genus Fomitopsis means ‘similar to Fomes‘ aka Hoof Fungus, while the epithet (the 2nd part of the scientific name) refers to its strong preference of Pines (Pinus spp.).

 Fomitopsis pinicola